walbourn/walbourn.github.io/_posts/2013-09-20-directx-sdk-samples-catalog.md

 > <strong>Update: </strong>As of the Windows 10 SDK, official Windows samples are hosted on GitHub: <a href="https://github.com/Microsoft/Windows-universal-samples">Windows-universal-samples</a>, <a href="https://github.com/Microsoft/Windows-classic-samples">Windows-classic-samples</a>, <a href="https://github.com/Microsoft/Windows-driver-samples">Windows-driver-samples</a>.
 You can also use this <a href="https://docs.microsoft.com/en-us/samples/browse/">website</a> to search Microsoft official samples.

-> These republished legacy DirectX SDK samples are now found on GitHub <a href="https://github.com/walbourn/directx-sdk-samples">directx-sdk-samples</a> and <a href="https://github.com/walbourn/directx-sdk-legacy-samples">directx-sdk-legacy-samples</a> as <i>MSDN Code Gallery</i> has been retired.
+> These republished legacy DirectX SDK samples are now found on <a href="https://github.com/microsoft/DirectX-SDK-Samples/">GitHub</a> as <i>MSDN Code Gallery</i> has been retired.
 DirectX 12 samples have their own [repo](https://github.com/Microsoft/DirectX-Graphics-Samples/), and also [this one](https://github.com/Microsoft/Xbox-ATG-Samples/) which hosts samples on DirectX and game development.

 <table border="1">
 <tbody>